xJeris/packetspy/GETTING_STARTED.md

 | `bpf_filter_override` | No | Manual BPF string; set `null` to auto-generate |

 At least one of `processes`, `ports`, `port_ranges`, or IP fields should be specified so a BPF filter can be generated.
 If none are set, all traffic is captured (same as no profile).

 ---

+## Using the Discovery Tab

+The Discovery tab is a protocol reverse-engineering workbench.
+It helps you identify unknown packet opcodes by grouping traffic, analyzing payload structure, and comparing before/after snapshots.

+### Getting started with Discovery

+1. Switch to the **Discovery** tab
+2. Choose an addon from the dropdown (e.g., "EQ Session Protocol") or leave it on "No Addon" for raw payloads
+3. Optionally select an **Opcode File** from the second dropdown to pre-label known opcodes (e.g., "RoF2" for EverQuest RoF2 client opcodes)
+4. Click **Start Session**
+5. Start a capture or load a PCAP — packets flow into Discovery automatically
+6. The opcode table populates as packets arrive

+### Addon vs Raw mode

+- **Addon mode** decodes packets through the addon's pipeline first (e.g., CRC strip, XOR decode, decompress, defragment for EQ), then groups by the application-layer opcode.
+Use this when you have an addon that handles the transport layer.
+- **Raw mode** ("No Addon") groups packets by the first 2 bytes of the raw TCP/UDP payload.
+Use this for completely unknown protocols.

+### Opcode table

+Each row shows an opcode with its count, payload size (fixed or "var"), packets/sec rate, and auto-detected tags:

+- **xyz-floats** — 3 consecutive IEEE floats detected (likely coordinates)
+- **string** — null-terminated ASCII string found
+- **counter** — first 2 bytes increment by 1 across samples (sequence number)
+- **len-prefix** — 2-byte length prefix followed by that many bytes

+Click the **Label** field on any row to name an opcode (e.g., "PlayerPosition").
+Labels save automatically and persist across sessions.

+Click any row to open **Field Analysis** — a byte-level structural breakdown showing fixed vs variable regions with type guesses (float, uint16, string, etc.).

+### Baseline diffing

+Baseline diffing helps you figure out which opcodes correspond to a specific action:

+1. With a Discovery session running, click **Start Baseline** to snapshot current opcode counts
+2. Perform an action (e.g., open inventory, cast a spell, move your character)
+3. Click **Show Diff** to see which opcodes spiked or appeared since the baseline
+4. Click **Clear Baseline** to reset and try another action

+### Opcode files

+Opcode files are JSON mappings of opcode values to human-readable names.
+They live in `opcode_files/<addon_id>/` (e.g., `opcode_files/eq_session/RoF2.json`).
+The EQ addon ships with a RoF2 opcode file containing ~350 app-layer opcode mappings.

+**Using an opcode file:**
+1. Select an addon in the Discovery toolbar
+2. The **Opcode File** dropdown shows available files for that addon
+3. Select a file — its opcodes appear as placeholder labels in the opcode table
+4. The same file also feeds the packet inspector, so all tabs benefit from the opcode names

+**Creating a new opcode file:**
+1. Run a Discovery session and label opcodes you identify
+2. Click **Save Opcodes** and enter a name (e.g., "Titanium" or "Live")
+3. The file is saved to `opcode_files/<addon_id>/<name>.json`
+4. It now appears in the dropdown for future sessions

+**Switching opcode files** changes which opcodes are labeled everywhere — packet detail views, Discovery tab, and stream follow views all update.

+### Tips

+- Discovery sessions run independently of the packet capture — you can start/stop them separately
+- Loading a PCAP with a Discovery session active will feed those packets into discovery
+- The EQ addon requires seeing OP_SessionResponse to learn CRC/encryption params — make sure your capture includes connection setup
+- Click the info button (i) on the Discovery toolbar for a quick reference guide

+---